-Observe that two singularly perturbed terms on the right hand side of equation (1.2) are distinguished.
-This point makes one difference with respect to the previous work [10] in which only one term is distinguished, whilst the multi-level q-Gevrey asymptotic behavior comes from the forcing term.
-Namely, we focused on families of q-difference-differential equations that can be factorized as a product of two operators in so-called normal forms each enjoying one single level of q-Gevrey asymptotics.
-In the present work,the appearance of these two terms would cause the appearance of a multilevel q-Gevrey phenomenon in the study of the asymptotic solution of (1.2) with respect to the perturbation parameter.
-However, a direct application of q-Borel-Laplace summation procedure of order k_2 would fail, as it is observed at the beginning of Section 4.2.
-For this reason, our approach is to follow a two-step procedure of summation of the formal solution, which makes the two q-Gevrey asymptotic orders emerge.
+Two singularly perturbed terms on the right hand side of equation (1.1) are distinguished.
+This makes a crucial difference with respect to the previous work [10] in which only one term appears, whilst the multi-level q-Gevrey asymptotic behavior comes from the forcing term.
+More precisely, in that previous work we focused on families of q-difference-differential equations that can be factorized as a product of two operators in so-called normal forms each enjoying one single level of q-Gevrey asymptotics.
+In the present work, the appearance of these two terms would cause a multilevel q-Gevrey phenomenon in the study of the asymptotic solution of (1.1) regarding the perturbation parameter.
+Our approach is to follow a two-step procedure of summation of the formal solution, which makes the two q-Gevrey asymptotic orders emerge.